 “B-2 to H-1B visa stamping,” as it is often referred to, should occur in advance of the H-1B start date of October 1st.
 Foreign nationals are permitted to have more than one valid visa in their passport at a time.

 Generally, a consular official will not remove the B-1 visa or B-2 visa from the existing passport since having a visitor visa is not inconsistent with many other non-immigrant visa statuses.
-Therefore, obtaining the H-1B stamping does not require the cancellation of the B-1 or B-2 visa.
+Therefore, obtaining the H-1B stamp does not require the cancellation of the B-1 or B-2 visa.

 H-1B stamping requires different documentation than B-1 or B-2 stamping and allows for different entry dates.
 Some of the documents a beneficiary may bring to the H-1B stamping include: a valid passport, Form I-129, certified Labor Condition Application, Petitioner’s support letter, degree and transcripts, academic evaluation, work experience letters, and a resume.